bitschift/OpenBrew/src/avr/README.md

-# Interfacing with brew.ai Hardware with a Teensy 2.0 and Raspberry Pi
+# [DEPRECATED] Interfacing with brew.ai Hardware with a Teensy 2.0 and Raspberry Pi

 brew.ai uses data from sensors to decide what the hardware should do.
 Currently, these modules are working: